githubteacher/turbo-fortnight/cbbw-toronto.md

 #Toronto

-1. McDonald's on yonge
+1. Yutaka on Dundas - sushi (west of bay)
-1. Starbucks @queen and victoria
+1. Santouka on Dundas - ramen (east of yonge)